 Some people are massively into home automation, with a motor and remote control fitted everywhere they possibly can be.
 I’ve largely not really seen the point of it.
 I live in a small house, the light switch is never far away.
-I’ve also found it baffling that in order to switch on the light I need an internet connection.
+I’ve also found it baffling that in order to switch on the light I might need an internet connection.

 However, I did buy a internet connected heating control system opting for Hive by British Gas.
 The system is easy to install and designed to be a direct replacement for many UK domestic installations.
 The wireless side of the system uses zigbee and it consists of a boiler control, wireless thermostat and hub that connects to your network.
 Overall it’s worked well in allowing me to remote control the ancient heating system in my house, but it isn’t really very sophisticated.